tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

 ## Limitations of immune checkpoint inhibitors
  - selection for tumor cells that can evade immune system (perhaps they lose MHC class I or IFN-gamma response elements)
  - ICB can induce upregulation of other inhibitory receptors
+# Antiplatelet drugs may increase the risk for checkpoint inhibitor-related pneumonitis in advanced cancer patients
+ - mechanism: changed immune landscape within tumor microenvironemnt, platelets' role in circulation and immune system being disturbed
+ - platelet-derived PD-L1 reported to promote immune evasion and contribute to tumor growth by inhibiting CD4<sup>+</sup> and CD8<sup>+</sup> lymphocytes
 # A phenotypically and functionally distinct human T<sub>H2</sub> cell subpopulation is associated with allergic disorders
  - allergen-specific type 2 helper T (T<sub>H2</sub>) cells critical in initiating/orchestrating allergic/asthmatic inflammatory response pathways
  - currently lack methodology to identify and differentiate these cells from nonpathogenic T<sub>H2</sub> cell types (otherwise would be able to use them as therapeutic targets and biomarkers)